 Autonomous Driving features

 Lincoln ActiveGlide allows Level 2 hands-free driving in current Lincoln models on more than 130,000 miles of Hands-Free Blue Zones, which are pre-qualified divided highways, in the U.S. and Canada.
-In the next three years, Lincoln may have upgraded to Level 3 autonomous driving and offer the new and improved functions in the Navigator Electric.

-Ford is developing two new vehicle platforms, Hau Thai-Tang, Chief Product Platform & Operations Officer, Ford Motor Company, said at the 2021 Capital Markets Day on May 26, 2021.
+Ford is developing two new vehicle platforms, Hau Thai-Tang, former Chief Product Platform & Operations Officer, Ford Motor Company, said at the 2021 Capital Markets Day on May 26, 2021.
 One is a “rear-wheel drive/all-wheel drive BEV flexible architecture” for mid-size trucks and rugged SUVs, including Ford Explorer Electric and Lincoln Aviator Electric.
 The second platform is a “scalable dedicated BEV architecture” for next-gen full-size pickup trucks, which is suitable for a model like a Navigator EV.